bambooforest/IntroDataScience_Spring_2022/2_writing_scientific_reports/README.md

 Now, given all the different ways of doing things, lack of access to data, changing code, etc., we find ourselves in science in a replication crisis.
-Here are some resources that discuss the issue:
+Here are some resources that discuss this issue:

 -   <https://en.wikipedia.org/wiki/Replication_crisis>
 -   <https://www.nature.com/articles/533452a>
 -   <https://www.pnas.org/content/115/11/2628>
 -   <https://www.vox.com/future-perfect/21504366/science-replication-crisis-peer-review-statistics>

-Wikipedia puts it succintly:
+Wikipedia puts it succinctly:

     The replication crisis (also called the replicability crisis and the reproducibility crisis) is an ongoing methodological crisis in which it has been found that the results of many scientific studies are difficult or impossible to reproduce.

-Science should be reproducible!
-Otherwise, scientists cannot test (i.e., reproduce or refute) each others results.
+Science should be **reproducible**!
+Otherwise, scientists cannot test (i.e., reproduce or refute) each other’s results.
 Science at its core is meant to be reproducible!
 That’s why we have the scientific method:

 -   <https://en.wikipedia.org/wiki/Scientific_method>
 -   <https://www.sciencebuddies.org/science-fair-projects/science-fair/steps-of-the-scientific-method>